dmutikainen/dmutikainen.github.io/_posts/2024-08-11-enhancing-targeting-accuracy.md

 ```

 <br>
-This creates the below plot, which shows us that the highest cross-validated classification accuracy (0.904) is when we include seven of our original input variables.
+This creates the below plot, which shows us that the highest cross-validated classification accuracy (0.904) is when we include 7 of our original input variables.
 The variable that has been dropped is *total_sales* but from the chart we can see that the difference is negligible.
-However, we will continue on with the selected seven!
+We will continue on with the selected seven.

 <br>
 ![alt text](/img/posts/log-reg-feature-selection-plot.png "Logistic Regression Feature Selection Plot")